 - “energy-reduced”: a claim that a food is energy-reduced, and any claim likely to have the same meaning for the consumer, may only be made where the energy is reduced by at least 30 %, with an indication of the characteristic(s) which make(s) the food reduced in its total energy value.

 - “with no added sugars”: a claim stating that sugars have not been added to a food, and any claim likely to have the same meaning for the consumer, may only be made where the product does not contain any added mono- or disaccharides or any other food used for its sweetening properties.
 If sugars are naturally present in the food, the following indication should also appear on the label: “contains naturally occurring sugars”

 The EPA commissioned a legal opinion from a specialist Food Law Firm in Brussels which concludes that there are strong legal grounds to back up the continued lawful use of the nutrition claim “with no added sugars” in foods in which sugars have been replaced with polyols.
 You will find here the EPA statement.
 Please find here the Summary legal opinion.

 NOVEL FOOD INGREDIENT

-Commission implementing decision (EU) 2017/450 has authorised lactitol to be placed on the EU market as a novel food ingredient to be used in food supplements in capsules or tablet form intended for the adult population with a maximum dose of 20 g lactitol per day.
+Commission implementing Regulation (EU) 2017/450 amended by Commission implementing Regulation (EU) 2018/1293 has authorised lactitol to be placed on the EU market as a novel food ingredient to be used in food supplements in capsules, tablet or powder form intended for the adult population with a maximum dose of 20 g lactitol per day.
 In such case the labelling of the food supplements containing it shall be “lactitol” only (no reference to a class of additive or to E number).
 A related health claim “Lactitol contributes to normal bowel function by increasing stool frequency” was granted for this application by Commission Implementing Regulation (EU) 2017/676.